 - whether the student has any prior disciplinary history.

-The attorney is not allowed to speak for the student, but the attorney can sit next to the student during the hearing to help the student make a statement, answer questions, present evidence, or prepare questions to be asked of the witnesses supporting the complaint.
+The attorney is not allowed to speak for the student.
+Still, the attorney can sit next to the student during the hearing to help the student make a statement, answer questions, present evidence, or prepare questions for the witnesses supporting the complaint.

 What Happens at the Formal Hearing?